 Ingredients

-- 4 tablespoons olive oil, divided
+- 4 tablespoons cooking oil such as canola, avocado or light olive oil, divided

-- 1 large yellow Onion, diced (1 ½ cups)
+- 1 large yellow onion, diced (1 ½ cups)

 - 1 green or yellow pepper, seeded and diced